pdp2shirts/FAS-ansible-use-cases/docs/03-waf-policy-manipulation-readme.rst

 Use Case Setup
 --------------

-1. Login to the Ansible Host
+1. Login to the Ansible host

-2. Launching the Ansible Playbook:
+2. Launch the Ansible playbook:

    .. code::